kubohiroya/node-libpafe/README.md

 a Node.js addon to access FeliCa with SONY PaSoRi(RC-S310,RC-S320,RC-S330).

-This is wrapper library of [libpafe](https://github.com/rfujita/libpafe).
+This is a wrapper library of [libpafe](https://github.com/rfujita/libpafe) on Linux/OS X plathome or [felicalib](http://felicalib.tmurakam.org/) on Windows plathome.

 Installation
 ===============

-You'll need to install [libpafe](https://github.com/rfujita/libpafe) beforehand.
+You'll need to install [libpafe](https://github.com/rfujita/libpafe) or [felicalib](http://felicalib.tmurakam.org/) beforehand.

 Then, just run: